rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-tips.md

 )
 ```

+All identity sources must be provided with the request.
 If the request does not pass all the items in the identity_source list, then the Lambda authorizer function does *not* even get called!
 Remember to send them all.
 Example:

     curl -H "Header1: test" "https://bxqim55nwg.execute-api.us-west-2.amazonaws.com/dev/protected/url?QueryString1=test"